zhezhouzz/underapproximation_type/README.md

 ```

-+ Type check will check that the given source code is type safe with respect to the given refinement type (line `810` in the paper):
++ Type check will check that the given source code is type safe with respect to the given refinement type:

 ```
 $ ./main.exe coverage-type-check <config_file> <source_code_file> <refinement_type_file>